Nadir of American race relations: African American migration

-Many Blacks left the South in an attempt to find better living and working conditions.
+Many black people left the South in an attempt to find better living and working conditions.
 Logan notes that in the spring of 1879, "some 40,000 Negroes virtually stampeded from Mississippi, Louisiana, Alabama, and Georgia for the Midwest.
-The largest number fled to Kansas ..."
-More significantly, beginning in about 1915, many Blacks moved to Northern cities in what became known as the Great Migration.
-Through the 1930s, more than 1.5 million Blacks would leave the South for better lives in the North, seeking work and the chance to escape from lynchings and legal segregation.
+The largest number fled to Kansas".
+More significantly, beginning in about 1915, many black people moved to Northern cities in what became known as the Great Migration.
+Through the 1930s, more than 1.5 million black people would leave the South for better lives in the North, seeking work and the chance to escape from lynchings and legal segregation in the South.
 While they faced difficulties, overall, they had better chances in the North.
 They had to make great cultural changes, as most went from rural areas to major industrial cities, and they also had to adjust from being rural workers to being urban workers.
 As an example, in its years of expansion, the Pennsylvania Railroad recruited tens of thousands of workers from the South.
-In the South, alarmed whites, worried that their labor force was leaving, often tried to prevent Black migration.
+In the South, alarmed whites, worried that their labor force was leaving, often tried to prevent black migration, proving their dependency on black labor.

 Black Americans who fled racial oppression either returned to retrieve the rest of their family or sent train tickets back home.
 In response, as white southerners observed train platforms packed with African Americans, several cities passed ordinances that made it illegal for trains to accept pre-paid tickets.
-There were ordinances put in place to also prevent group travel of Black families or clusters of African Americans who tried to purchase group rates.
+There were ordinances put in place to also prevent group travel of black families or clusters of African Americans who tried to purchase group rates.